Frequently Asked Questions

 Can I bring my own homemade lantern to float?

 We welcome all to be a part of our volunteer ʻohana.
 Volunteers assist in preparing lanterns beginning in the spring, to various duties on the event day and in June for clean-up.
 Each step is carefully done with reverence for those being remembered as well as those who are honoring them.
-To become part of our volunteer 'ohana, fill out a Volunteer Inquiry Form and we will contact you.
+To become part of our volunteer ʻohana, click here or email us at [email protected].

 Collective Remembrance Lanterns are the original wooden-framed lanterns that were made by Shinnyo practitioners in the early years of the event and are refurbished each year.
-Remembrances and prayers that are received ahead of time from around the world and also from those who choose not to float an individual lantern are placed on these lanterns and floated by volunteers from the canoes and from shore.
+Remembrances & Affirmations that are received ahead of time from around the world and also from those who choose not to float an individual lantern are placed on these lanterns and floated by volunteers from the canoes and from shore.

 Individual Lanterns are distributed on the event day, one per family or party.
 There are three sides of the lantern that are available for writing multiple remembrances.
 Those receiving an Individual Lantern will personally place the lantern into the water during the ceremony.